NNPDF/pineappl/docs/README.md

 ## Documentation

-Here is a list of all the documentation is this directory:
+Here is an alphabetically ordered list of all documentation:

-- [CLI tutorial](cli-tutorial.md): a tutorial for the command-line interface (CLI).
+- [CLI tutorial](cli-tutorial.md): a tutorial for the command-line interface (CLI) `pineappl`.
 - [CLI reference](cli-reference.md): a reference for all parameters of the CLI.
 - [Changelog](../CHANGELOG.md): a list of additions and changes for all released and unreleased versions of PineAPPL.
-- [Contribution guidelines](../CONTRIBUTING.md): technical guidelines for how to contribute to PineAPPL's development.
 - [Grid repository](https://github.com/NNPDF/pineapplgrids/): pre-computed grids
-  for specific experimental setups.
+  for specific experimental setups (currently private).
 - [Installation](installation.md): installation instructions.
 - [Madgraph5_aMC@NLO](mg5_aMC.md): how to create PineAPPL grids with [Madgraph5_aMC@NLO](https://launchpad.net/mg5amcnlo/).